ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 Rhythm complexity can be expressed as "changes in pattern lengths and timings" — quintuples changing into triples, even bursts into odd bursts, 1/4 streams into 1/3 streams, etc. More erratic changes imply a more complex rhythm, making it harder for players to adapt and recognise the rhythm they should tap to.

-A [change](https://github.com/ppy/osu/pull/28871) proposed by [StanR](https://osu.ppy.sh/users/7217455) fixes some flaws in osu!'s rhythm complexity calculations:
+A [change](https://github.com/ppy/osu/pull/28871) proposed by ::StanR::{ user-id=7217455 } fixes some flaws in osu!'s rhythm complexity calculations:

 - Highly complex rhythm has received a general buff, affecting maps such as [II-L - Asteroid Field of DECAPLETS](https://osu.ppy.sh/beatmapsets/1666685#osu/3403124).
 - A bonus was previously applied based on pattern length, which caused long bursts to be assessed as rhythmically complex even if they were not.
 This has been removed.